traumatic brain injury media

 What Is a Traumatic Brain Injury Case?

 When you suffer a traumatic brain injury (TBI), you might experience physical, cognitive, sensory, and emotional issues.
 Since brain cells regrow very slowly (sometimes not at all), severe brain damage can permanently affect your life.
 As a result, you might miss significant time from work.
 Depending on the severity of your injuries, you may even need to change jobs or quit working altogether.
 You will likely also face sizable bills for medical treatment, therapy, and caretakers.
 Georgia law allows you to seek compensation after you suffer a TBI due to someone else’s negligent or wrongful actions.
 Turnbull, Moak & Pendergrass has extensive experience helping clients with brain injuries ranging from minor to catastrophic.
-When you work with us, we will get to know you and tailor a legal strategy for your needs.
+When you work with our traumatic brain injury attorneys in Atlanta, Georgia, we will get to know you and tailor a legal strategy for your needs.

-What Needs to Be Proven in a Traumatic Brain Injury Case in Atlanta?
+What Needs to Be Proven in a Traumatic Brain Injury Case in Atlanta, Georgia?

 To be successful in a traumatic brain injury case, an attorney must prove that the person who caused your injury met the following criteria: